 14′ x 14′, 14′ x 20′ and 14′ x 32′ – These 14 foot wide designs really begin to open up the usage opportunities for these structures.
 At this size, it is possible to include a bedroom, small kitchen and bathroom within the structure.
 It is also possible to park a car inside, meaning it can be used as a small cabin, a garage, a larger studio, or a great social space for entertaining outside the main home. ($2800-$7800)

-For more information on living in small spaces, check out our articles on the Benefits of Small Space Living.
+For more information on living in small spaces, check out our articles on How to Make a Small Room Look Bigger.

 16′ x 16′, 16′ x 24′ and 16′ x 32′ – In this size of structure, it becomes possible to build a dwelling that feels like a full sized home.
 With the possibility of one or two bedrooms, a bathroom, kitchen and living space.
 It can be further utilized as a large garage, or even a boat house or large office space. ($3500-$8500)